PradhumnTomar/Early-prediction-and-diagnosis-of-diabetes/README.md

 Selection of Algorithms: Various machine learning algorithms like Extra Trees, XGBoost, and Gradient Boosting are implemented to build predictive models for diabetes diagnosis.

-Extra Trees:
-Extra Trees, short for Extremely Randomized Trees, is an ensemble learning method based on decision trees.
-It builds multiple decision trees and combines their predictions to produce a more accurate and stable prediction.
-Unlike traditional decision trees which choose the best split at each node based on certain criteria (like Gini impurity or information gain), Extra Trees randomizes the feature selection and selects the best split among a random subset of features at each node.
-This randomness can help to reduce overfitting and increase the model's robustness, especially in high-dimensional datasets.Extra Trees are computationally efficient, making them suitable for large datasets.

-XGBoost (Extreme Gradient Boosting):
-XGBoost is a popular implementation of gradient boosting, an ensemble learning technique that builds a strong predictive model by combining multiple weak models (typically decision trees) sequentially.Unlike traditional gradient boosting methods, XGBoost employs a more regularized model formalization to control overfitting, using techniques such as shrinkage (learning rate) and feature column subsampling.
-It utilizes a gradient descent algorithm to minimize a loss function when adding new models to the ensemble, with each new model focusing on the errors made by the previous ones.
-XGBoost is known for its speed and performance, often winning machine learning competitions and being widely adopted in various domains.

-Gradient Boosting:
-Gradient Boosting is a generalization of boosting algorithms that combines the predictions of several base estimators (typically decision trees) in a sequential manner, where each new model corrects the errors made by the previous ones.
-It works by fitting the new model to the residuals (the differences between the observed and predicted values) of the previous model, hence reducing the overall error.
-Gradient Boosting typically involves tuning parameters such as the learning rate, tree depth, and regularization parameters to achieve optimal performance and prevent overfitting.
-While not as optimized or efficient as XGBoost, traditional gradient boosting implementations still provide excellent predictive performance and are relatively straightforward to interpret.

 Model Training:
 Model Training: The prepared dataset is split into training and testing sets.
 Each algorithm is trained on the training set, where it learns patterns from the data to predict whether a patient